Bookmark and Share

 Trail Description:

-The trailhead for the Beaver Pond Loop hike is located next to the Historic 1913 Ranger Station near St. Mary.
-To reach the trailhead from St. Mary, turn left towards the Historic 1913 Ranger Station/Red Eagle Lake Trailhead between the Glacier National Park entrance sign and the St Mary Entrance Station.
-Drive another 0.2 miles and then veer right / go straight on the gravel road leading to the parking area.
+The Beaver Pond Loop in Glacier National Park begins from the parking area for the Historic 1913 Ranger Station, located near St. Mary.
+To reach the trailhead from St. Mary, turn left towards the Historic 1913 Ranger Station / Red Eagle Lake Trailhead, located between the Glacier National Park entrance sign and the St Mary Entrance Station.
+Drive another 0.2 miles and then veer right / go straight onto the gravel road leading towards the parking area.

-A little more than a tenth-of-a-mile from the trailhead you’ll reach the site of the Historic Ranger Station, which also includes a log barn.
-Built in 1913, the ranger station was among the first Park Service structures on the east side of Glacier.
+A little more than a tenth-of-a-mile from the trailhead hikers will reach the site of the Historic Ranger Station, which also includes a log barn.
+Built in 1913, the ranger station was among the first Park Service structures on the east side of the park.
 It served as permanent housing, and later as seasonal housing, for rangers until 1969.
-In 1972 the ranger station was added to the National Register of Historic Places, and in 1975 it was restored back to its 1913-1920 era.
+In 1972 the ranger station was added to the National Register of Historic Places, and in 1976 was restored back to its ~1913-1920 appearance.
+The historic site is also home to the Lubec Barn.
+Originally constructed in 1926 at the Lubec Ranger Station on the southern border of the park, the barn was dismantled and rebuilt at this location in 1977.

-Less than 1.5 miles from the trailhead you’ll reach the beaver pond from which the trail receives its name.
-If you walk another 100 yards up the trail you’ll find a short spur trail leading down to the shore.
+Less than 1.5 miles from the trailhead hikers will reach the beaver pond from which the trail receives its name.
+If you walk another 100 yards up the trail you'll find a short spur trail that leads down to the marshy shore.
 This is excellent moose habitat, so keep your eyes open for one foraging near the pond, especially during the morning and evening hours.

-At roughly 1.9 miles you’ll reach the Red Eagle Trail junction.
-A turn to the left will take hikers to Red Eagle Lake, roughly 6 miles away.
-To continue on the loop hike and return to the parking area, turn right here.
+At roughly 1.9 miles hikers will arrive at the Red Eagle Trail junction.
+A turn to the left would lead you to Red Eagle Lake, roughly 6 miles away.
+To continue on the loop hike and return to the parking area, hikers should turn right here.

-After passing through more open fields the trail enters another area impacted by wildfire.
-Along this stretch you’ll notice many burned tree trunks.
+After passing through several more open fields the trail enters another area that was impacted by the 2006 wildfire.
+Along this stretch you’ll likely notice many burned tree trunks.

-At 3.2 miles you will reach a side trail that leads to the St. Mary Lake shoreline.
-A walk down this path offers hikers outstanding views of the lake and the surrounding mountains.
-This is a great place to find a picnic spot and soak in the views before walking the short distance back to the trailhead.
+At 3.2 miles hikers will reach the side trail that leads to the St. Mary Lake shoreline.
+A short walk down this path offers hikers outstanding views of the lake and the surrounding mountains.
+This is also a great spot for a picnic, or to simply soak in the grand views before walking the short distance back to the trailhead.

-As you continue along the main trail you’ll pass another small beaver pond on your right - just before ending your hike back at the parking area.
+Once you return back to the main trail hikers will pass another small beaver pond off to your right, just before ending your hike at the Historic Ranger Station parking area.

 mapelevation